-Item No. 9.1 (ii)

-Halifax Regional Council

-August 13, 2019

-TO: Mayor Mike Savage and Members of Halifax Regional Council
+Item No. 10.2 Halifax Regional Council November 12, 2019

-Original Signed

-SUBMITTED BY:

-For Jenny Lugar, Chair, Heritage Advisory Committee

-DATE: July 25, 2019

-SUBJECT: Case H00468: Request to Include 26 Elliot Street, Dartmouth in the Registry of

-Heritage Property for the Halifax Regional Municipality
+TO: Mayor Savage and Members of Halifax Regional Council SUBMITTED BY: Original Signed Jenny Lugar, Chair, Heritage Advisory Committee DATE: October 25, 2019 SUBJECT: Case H00468: Request to Include 26 Elliot Street, Dartmouth in the Registry of Heritage Property - Supplementary Report s.
+14(1) A heritage advisory committee may recommend to the municipality that a building, public building interior, streetscape, cultural landscape or area be registered as a municipal heritage property in the municipal registry of heritage property.

-ORIGIN

-A third-party application for registration under the Heritage Property Act.

-• July 24, 2019 meeting of the Heritage Advisory Committee, Item 9.1.
+- A third-party application for registration under the Heritage Property Act. - July 24, 2019 meeting of the Heritage Advisory Committee, Item 9.1. - Motion of Halifax Regional Council August 13, 2019. - October 23, 2019 meeting of the Heritage Advisory Committee, Item No. 10.1.

-LEGISLATIVE AUTHORITY